Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Just in front of the entrance to the Church, there is a pyramid memorial to the French soldiers who died after Napoleon’s retreat (1799), which reads: «How are the mighty fallen in the midst of the battle!» (2nd Sam.
 1:25) remembering King David’s lamentation over the death of Saul and Jonathan.

-Note: According to Google Earth, Stella Maris Church is situated on an elevation of 145 meters above the sea.
+Note: According to Google Earth, Stella Maris Church is situated 145 meters above the sea.

 Cave of Elijah